MicrosoftDocs/patterns-practices/patterns-practices/reference/iregionmanager-interface-mspp-regions.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IRegionManagerPublic Interface IRegionManager
+public interface IRegionManagerPublic Interface IRegionManager

 See Also
 --------